Published on Jul 30, 2020 and last reviewed on Jan 05, 2023 - 11 min read

 There have been no reports of the habit-forming tendency in people taking Dexamethasone.
-But, you might experience withdrawal symptoms if you stop taking the drug suddenly.
+But, a person might experience withdrawal symptoms if they stop taking the drug suddenly.

 Avoid taking this medicine after it expires.
 The expiry date will be printed on the back of the pack.

-The dosage of Dexamethasone will be decided by your doctor based on your age, weight, and other medical conditions.
-You will be first started on a low dosage, and depending on how your body reacts, the dosage will be modified.
-Oral tablet form of Dexamethasone is available in 0.25, 0.5, 0.75, 1.
+The dosage of Dexamethasone will be decided by the doctor based on the age, weight, and other medical conditions.
+An individual will be first started on a low dosage, and depending on how the body reacts, the dosage will be modified.
+The oral tablet form of Dexamethasone is available in 0.25, 0.5, 0.75, 1.
 1.5, 4, and 6 mg strengths.

 For older adults (above 65 years of age), the dosage will be adjusted by your doctor depending on the creatinine clearance and liver function test.

 Taking too much of this drug can have severe side effects.
 The symptoms of overdose are irregular heartbeats, trouble breathing, hives, swelling of the throat or tongue, and seizures.